Targeted killing by Israel

-Targeted killing (סיכול ממוקד), or assassination is a tactic that the government of Israel has used during the Israeli–Palestinian conflict, the Iran–Israel proxy conflict, and other conflicts.
+Targeted killing (סיכול ממוקד), or assassination is a tactic that Israel has used during the Israeli–Palestinian conflict, the Iran–Israel proxy conflict, and other conflicts.

+Logo used by the Israel Defense Forces to announce targeted killings of Hamas, Hezbollah and Houthi members since 2024.

+Logo used by the Israel Defense Forces to announce targeted killings of the Iranian Ayatollah regime.

+When carrying out targeted killings, the Israeli government refers to these operations as “eliminations”.
+Individuals who are killed in such operations are described as having been “eliminated”, using the term “Husal” (חוסל, /he/).

+These operations have often been described by Israeli officials as preventive or counterterrorism measures, while these measures have been criticized by critics of the Israeli government's actions, particularly when conducted outside Israel’s borders or in areas of ongoing conflict.

 History

 The term "targeted killing" gained widespread use in 2000 during the Second Intifada, when Israel became the first state to publicly outline a policy of "liquidation" and "preemptive targeted killing" in November 2000.

 Before 2001, Israel denied it practiced or had a policy of conducting extrajudicial executions.
 Israel first publicly acknowledged its use of the tactic at Beit Sahour near Bethlehem in November 2000, when four laser-guided missiles from an Apache helicopter were used to kill a Tanzim leader, Hussein Abayat, in his Mitsubishi pickup truck, an attack that also killed two 50-year-old housewives waiting for a taxi and wounded six other Palestinians.
 The witnessed use of an attack helicopter forced the public acknowledgement, unlike assassinations of targets by snipers.

 B'tselem has calculated that Israel targeted and killed 234 Palestinians, killing another 153 as collateral casualties, between 2002 and May 2008.
 Most Israeli targeted killings have taken place in Area A of the West Bank, which is under the jurisdiction of the Palestinian National Authority.
 Some of the killings listed below have been denied by Israel.
 Most fall within a series of campaigns, including Mossad assassinations following the Munich massacre, Israeli actions in the wake of the Second Intifada (2000–2005), and strikes during the 2008–09 Gaza War.
-According to reports, as part of the long-term cease-fire terms negotiated between Israel, Hamas and other Palestinian groups to end the 2014 Gaza War, Israel pledged it would desist from its targeted killings against Palestinian terrorists and faction leaders.
+According to reports, as part of the long-term cease-fire terms negotiated between Israel, Hamas and other Palestinian groups to end the 2014 Gaza War, Israel pledged it would desist from its targeted killings against Palestinian militants and faction leaders.